 - 119. Both SPL and WAL sought relief that their land be rezoned to permit rural lifestyle of a density provided in the Operative District Plan (2ha).
-There is no evidence supporting this level of intensification across the entire site area and would not be the most appropriate means of implementing sustainable management of the land at this point in time. - 120.
+There is no evidence supporting this level of intensification across the entire site area and, in my view, would not be the most appropriate means of implementing sustainable management of the land at this point in time. - 120.
 The landscape evidence of Mr Skelton does support further subdivision of parts of the land to an minimum / average of 4ha per site, with capabilities for further rural living opportunities within each site. - 121.
-From an efficiency perspective it would be more appropriate than not to include new zone or a sub-zone within the Rural Amenity Zone that provides for subdivision down to 4ha. - 122.
-Turning to the rezoning principles outlined in par 5.7 of Mr Langman's evidence, in consider rezoning the submitters' land: - a.
+From an efficiency perspective, it would be more appropriate than not to include new zone or a sub-zone within the Rural Amenity Zone that provides for subdivision down to 4ha. - 122.
+Turning to the rezoning principles outlined in par 5.7 of Mr Langman's evidence, in Lconsider that rezoning the submitters' land: - a.
 Accords with the overall strategic intention for the Wakatipu Basin by providing for rural living where it can be absorbed by the landscape, subject to introduction of new rules or standards implementing the landscape protection recommendations set out in Mr Skelton's evidence. - b.
 Gives effect to the PRPS.
-Specifically, it utilises rural land resources for economic benefits without affecting significant rural production or soil resources and satisfactorily maintaining and enhancing significant natural values. - c.
-Accords with the overall strategic intention for the Wakatipu Basin by providing for rural living where it can be absorbed by the landscape. - d.
-Creates economic benefits that outweigh the costs.
+Specifically, it utilises rural land resources for economic benefits without affecting significant